Rough Green Snake vs Rosy Boa: Complete Comparison (2026)

 Health and Lifespan Comparison

 Rough Green Snake has a typical lifespan of 5-8 years (captive), while Rosy Boa lives approximately 25-30+ years.
 Health profiles differ significantly between these reptiles.
 Rough Green Snake is predisposed to Stress-Related Issues, Parasites, Respiratory Infections, with associated veterinary costs for monitoring and treatment.
-Rosy Boa faces its own health challenges including breed-specific conditions.
+Rosy Boa faces its own health challenges including species-specific conditions.
 Rough Green Snake has 3 documented predispositions compared to 1 for Rosy Boa, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health